Hexworks/hexworks-site/_tutorials/2019-06-30-how-to-make-a-roguelike-help-and-examine-dialogs.md

 ## Conclusion

 We've added some nice additions to our game which greatly enhances the user experience.
 In the next article we'll make one final addition which will make our game have a win and a lose condition!

 Until then go forth and *kode on*!

-> The code of this article can be found under the `18_HELP_AND_EXAMINE` tag.
+> The code of this article can be found in commit #18.